signalleaf/signalleaf.github.com/source/_posts/2013-12-31-learn-about-mics-from-mike-and-mike.markdown

 means the mic will pick up less noise from the room.
 Even if you're in a room full of echo, you can reduce this by eating the mic.

+#### On Not Eating The Mic

+In a previous post / podcast episode, I talked about keeping the mic around 4 inches away from my mouth.
+This is what I tend to do, as it's what I learned in my audio engineering courses in college.
+I've seen more and more people getting the mic right up to their mouth, over the years, though.

+Bringing your mouth up to the mic like this can have some drawbacks, such as excessive mouth noises.
+I tend to have a problem with this, personally, but not everyone does.
+Do some tests.
+Practice a bit.
+See if this type of positioning works for you.

 ## Chew With Your Molars

-There's an important aspect in how they are stuffing the mic in to their mouths, though.
-They are doing it from the side.
+There's an important aspect of mic position, when keeping the mic close to your face.
+These hosts are not putting mic directly in front of their mouth.
-Notice how they rarely (if ever) put the mic directly in front of their mouth.
-They are almost always putting the mic off to the side of their mouth, with the mic diaphragm pointing in to their mouth.
+Rather, they are almost always putting the mic off to the side of their mouth, with the mic diaphragm pointing in to their mouth.

 ![](/images/blog_posts/mike-and-mike-3.jpg)